rails/rails/guides/source/autoloading_and_reloading_constants.md

 If `Blog` module is unknown at that point, autoloading will be triggered and `app/models/blog.rb` will be loaded.

-Alternatively, you could use `require_relative` on top of `app/models/application_record.rb`:
+Alternatively, you could use `require_dependency` on top of `app/models/application_record.rb`:

 ```ruby